Maya Angelou: Later career

 In 1977, Angelou appeared in a supporting role in the television mini-series Roots.
-She was given a multitude of awards during this period, including more than thirty honorary degrees from colleges and universities from all over the world.
+She was given multiple awards during this period, including more than thirty honorary degrees from colleges and universities from all over the world.
 In the late 1970s, Angelou met Oprah Winfrey when Winfrey was a TV anchor in Baltimore, Maryland; Angelou would later become Winfrey's close friend and mentor.
 (Note: Angelou dedicated her 1993 book of essays Wouldn't Take Nothing for My Journey Now to Winfrey.)
 In 1981, Angelou and du Feu divorced.

 She returned to the southern United States in 1981 because she felt she had to come to terms with her past there and, despite having no bachelor's degree, accepted the lifetime Reynolds Professorship of American Studies at Wake Forest University in Winston-Salem, North Carolina, where she was one of a few full-time African American professors.
 From that point on, she considered herself "a teacher who writes".
 Angelou taught a variety of subjects that reflected her interests, including philosophy, ethics, theology, science, theater, and writing.
 The Winston-Salem Journal reported that even though she made many friends on campus, "she never quite lived down all of the criticism from people who thought she was more of a celebrity than an intellect ... [and] an overpaid figurehead".
 The last course she taught at Wake Forest was in 2011, but she was planning to teach another course in late 2014.
 Her final speaking engagement at the university was in late 2013.
 Beginning in the 1990s, Angelou actively participated in the lecture circuit in a customized tour bus, something she continued into her eighties.
-She also taught at the University of California, the University of Kansas, and the University of Ghana and was recognized as a Rockefeller Foundation Scholar and a Yale University Fellow.
+She also taught at the University of California, Los Angeles, the University of Kansas, and the University of Ghana and was recognized as a Rockefeller Foundation Scholar and a Yale University Fellow.
+She wrote the poetry and played a role in the 1993 movie Poetic Justice starring Janet Jackson.

 In 1993, Angelou recited her poem "On the Pulse of Morning" at the presidential inauguration of Bill Clinton, becoming the first poet to make an inaugural recitation since Robert Frost at John F. Kennedy's inauguration in 1961.
 Her recitation resulted in more fame and recognition for her previous works, and broadened her appeal "across racial, economic, and educational boundaries".
 The recording of the poem won a Grammy Award.
 In June 1995, she delivered what Richard Long called her "second 'public' poem", entitled "A Brave and Startling Truth", which commemorated the 50th anniversary of the United Nations.